araobp/virtual-showroom/README.md

 ## Reference Showroom

-I visited NISSAN GALLERY at [Nissan global headquarters](https://maps.app.goo.gl/Z5GTQqjRTFXAtd3D8) in Yokohama in May 2024.
+I visited NISSAN GALLERY at [Nissan global headquarters](https://maps.app.goo.gl/Z5GTQqjRTFXAtd3D8) in Yokohama in March 2024.
 This was for a driving experience in harsh environments.

 <table>
   <tr>